mozilla/experimenter-docs/docs/getting-started/access.md

 ### Onboarding for New Reviewers (L3)

-Assuming you have been vouched for by a Nimbus admininstrator + a Product Owner (product manager or engineering manager if the team doesn’t have a dedicated PM), you should go through the following steps to get review access on Nimbus:
+Assuming you have been vouched for by a Nimbus administrator + a Product Owner (product manager or engineering manager if the team doesn’t have a dedicated PM), you should go through the following steps to get review access on Nimbus:

 #### Basic access